unixorn/git-extra-commands/README.md

 * [git-fastclone](https://github.com/square/git-fastclone) - Think `git clone --recursive` on steroids.
 If you're doing repeated checkouts of a given repo on a machine (like a ci box), **git-fastclone** will speed things up considerably.

+* [git-graph](https://github.com/jerith666/git-graph) - creates a Graphviz graph showing the high-level structure of a repository's history

 * [git_history_visualizer](https://github.com/kidpixo/git_history_visualizer) - python script to visualize the history of files in a git repository

 * Peter also wrote the [git-it-on.zsh](https://github.com/peterhurford/git-it-on.zsh) plugin.
 It adds a gitit command that will open your current directory on github, in your current branch.